iTrinegy to Exhibit at SD-WAN Expo Florida 2020 | Send2Press Newswire

-FORT LAUDERDALE, Fla., and LONDON, Feb.
+FORT LAUDERDALE, Fla. and LONDON, Feb.
 5, 2020 (SEND2PRESS NEWSWIRE) — iTrinegy announced today that it will be showcasing its Software-Defined Test Networks at SD-WAN Expo being held February 11 – 14, 2020 at the Greater Fort Lauderdale/ Broward County Convention Center in Fort Lauderdale, Florida.
 SD-WAN Expo is the leading forum for enterprise executives, service providers, and technology vendors to connect, learn and discuss how the market is growing and how to make the most of the SD-WAN opportunity.

 The event includes a robust exhibit floor, industry perspectives, case studies, unique panels and presentations, special events, networking opportunities and much more.